jebissey/MyClub/README.md

 - Change WebSite/app/Images/home.png with your 48x48 image.
 - Change WebSite/app/Images/logo.png with yours.
 - Change WebSite/app/Images/favicon.ico with yours.
-- You can also change the other images.
-Keep size and name.
 - Update records in Settings table.

 ## How to fix